|Born||in Westhoughton, Lancashire, England, UK|

 While living in Ireland and taking a hiatus from working, Shaw was driving from Castlebar to his home in Tourmakeady, Ireland with wife, Virginia, and young son, Thomas, after spending the day playing golf with friends on a local course as well as shopping with her in the town.
 As they approached their cottage, he felt chest pains which he claimed to Virginia had started earlier that day while he was playing golf but whose pains subsided.
 He pulled the car over a few hundred yards from his cottage and told her he would get out and walk the pains off.
 After taking four or five steps from the parked car, he collapsed by the side of the road, and his wife ran to the cottage to phone for help.
 An ambulance arrived 15 minutes later where Shaw was taken to Mayo General Hospital in Castlebar where he was pronounced dead on arrival.

-- IMDb Mini Biography By: Suzy of A Robert Shaw For All Seasons
+- IMDb Mini Biography By: Anonymous and Suzy of A Robert Shaw For All Seasons

 28 August 1978) (his death)